2046 (film)

-2046 is a 2004 romantic drama film written, produced and directed by Wong Kar-wai.
+2046 is a 2004 film written, produced and directed by Wong Kar-wai.
 An international co-production between Hong Kong, France, Italy, China and Germany, it is a loose sequel to Wong's films Days of Being Wild (1990) and In the Mood for Love (2000).
-It follows the aftermath of Chow Mo-wan's unconsummated affair with Su Li-zhen in 1960s Hong Kong and includes elements of science fiction.
+It follows the aftermath of Chow Mo-wan's unconsummated affair with Su Li-zhen in 1960s Hong Kong.

 Plot

-There are four main story arcs, their approximate order listed below, though typical of Wong's films, they are presented in pieces and in non-chronological order.
-For concision, knowledge of Days of Being Wild and In the Mood for Love is assumed, though not absolutely necessary.
+There are four main story arcs, listed in approximate order below.
+In typical Wong fashion, they are presented in non-chronological order.
+Knowledge of Days of Being Wild and In the Mood for Love is assumed, but not necessary to understand 2046.

-2046 arc part I
+2046 Part I

-In the future, a rail network connects Earth.
-Lonely souls try to reach a mysterious room called 2046; nothing ever changes there so there is never loss or sadness.
-No one has ever returned from 2046 except Japanese man Tak.

-"All Memories Are Traces of Tears"

-Returning to Hong Kong after years in Singapore, Chow becomes a suave ladies' man to cover up his pain from losing Su.
-On Christmas Eve, Chow meets Lulu and takes her home but accidentally keeps her room key.
-As he leaves, he notices that her room number is 2046.
-Upon returning the key, the landlord informs him that the room is not available due to renovations and offers the adjacent 2047.
-Chow later learns that Lulu was stabbed in 2046 the night before by a jealous boyfriend.
+Returning to Hong Kong after years in Singapore, Chow has become a suave ladies' man to cover up his pain from losing Su.
+Chow meets Lulu, taking her home but accidentally keeps her room key.
+Upon returning the key, Chow later learns that Lulu was stabbed the night before by a jealous boyfriend.

-After finishing renovation of 2046, the landlord asks Chow if he wants to move in.
-He has now gotten used to 2047 and stays there.

-Wang Jing-wen and Wang Jie-wen arc part I
+Wang Jing-wen and Wang Jie-wen Part I

-The landlord's daughter Jing-wen moves into 2046; she is involved with a Japanese man that her father opposes.
-Eventually, Jing-wen breaks up with him, suffers a breakdown, and is institutionalized.
-The next tenant is Jing-wen's younger sister Jie-wen who seduces Chow to no avail.
+The landlord's daughter Jing-wen is seeing a man her father strongly disapproves of.
+Eventually, Jing-wen breaks up with him.
+The next tenant is Jing-wen's younger sister Jie-wen who attempts and fails to seduce Chow.
+Soon after, Chow runs into financial difficulties so he starts writing a series.

-A short time later, Chow runs into financial difficulties so he starts writing a series called 2046 about heartsick individuals trying to find the mysterious 2046.
-Nearly all of the characters in 2046 are based on people Chow has met, such as Su, Lulu, and Jing-wen.